vanhoangkha/Networking-fundamentals/Day33_IPv6_Part2.md

 - **Unicast Addresses** are one-to-one
     - ONE SOURCE to ONE DESTINATION
 - ***Broadcast*** Addresses are one-to-all
-    - ONE SOURCE to ALL DESTINATIONS (within the Mạng con)
+    - ONE SOURCE to ALL DESTINATIONS (within the Network con)
 - **Multicast** Addresses are one-to-many
     - ONE SOURCE to MULTIPLE DESTINATIONS (that have joined the specific ***Multicast*** group)